Data mesh is a solution for functional organizational challenges

 by Jan Hendrik Fleury, on Dec 22, 2021 1:08:02 PM

 When do you need a data mesh architecture framework, what does it bring and what does it take to adopt?

+The first sentence in the blog should be: Data mesh is hot in the world of data platforms.
+Understandable, because data mesh offers the solution to a long-standing problem: the scalability of data platforms in an organizational way.
 Data mesh is hot in the world of data platforms.
 Understandable, because data mesh offers the solution to a long-standing problem: the scalability of data platforms in both technical and organizational ways.
 So data mesh may also provide a breakthrough within your organization.
 In this blog, I will share with you when you might need a data mesh framework and what the main advantages and challenges are.

 Data mesh is an architecture in which distributed data products are developed and managed by data engineers and data product owners in domain teams.